adap/flower/doc/source/how-to-run-simulations.rst

   25% of the available VRAM.
 - 10x CPUs and 2x GPUs: at most 8 ``ClientApps`` will run in parallel.
 - 6x CPUs and 2x GPUs: at most 6 ``ClientApps`` will run in parallel.
-- 10x CPUs but 0x GPUs: you won't be able to run the simulation since not a single ``ClientApp`` will be able to run.
+- 10x CPUs but 0x GPUs: you won't be able to run the simulation since not even the resources for a single ``ClientApp`` can be met.

 A generalization of this is given by the following equation.
 It gives the maximum number of ``ClientApps`` that can be executed in parallel on available CPU cores (SYS_CPUS) and